 From Shel Silverstein's classic children's book, The Giving Tree

 My home is an older child-friendly bungalow shaded by elm trees -- see the photo album page of this site for pictures of house and yard.
-We have an aquarium, a worm bin, and a pet bunnies, but no pet dogs or cats.
+We have a caged pet bunny, and occasionally fish, caged budgies, or a worm compost bin, but no pet dogs or cats.
 The children primarily play in our living room play area and a large, bright playroom, bathroom and bedroom play area downstairs.
-I have two storage rooms to contain my large collection of educational toys, posters and games.
+I have a storage room and outdoor sheds to contain my large collection of educational toys, posters and games.
 I rotate them regularly for the children's use, creating play centres and keeping the number of toys available at any one time from being overwhelming.
 The playroom contains a table and shelving area for snacks, art and activities, a reading area with comfy couch, bookcase, a large active play area covered with mats, toys and cushions, and other materials for sensory/water play that I rotate in as needed.
 You can find books in every room of my house and books in the backyard in warm weather -- I consider reading at least two books a day with every child to be as important as feeding them healthy food.
 My children are in a French Immersion school, and, while I do not speak French very well, I do try to support second language learning in my home.

-My fully-enclosed backyard has a large daycare-quality play yard, castle play house, log cabin playhouse, child-sized picnic tables, and many outdoor toys all on a safe base of pea gravel and grass.
+My fully-enclosed backyard has a large play yard, castle play house, log cabin playhouse, child-sized picnic tables, and many outdoor toys, all on a safe base of pea gravel and grass.
 Children love to play in the gravel with diggers and dump trucks on warm spring afternoons!
 There is a lawn for t-ball, races, teeter-totter, soccer and hula hoops, and a large cinderblock patio for chalk drawing and riding toys.
-We have a large container vegetable garden area and we involve the children in the planting, growing and eating of organic vegetables right here at home!
+We have acontainer vegetable garden area and we involve the children in the planting, growing and eating of organic vegetables right here at home!
 My yard has been pesticide-free for many years and is planted with vegetables, herbs and non-toxic plants.

 Watching the children enjoying the appletime every fall always reminds me of the beautiful relationship between the tree and the boy in one of my favorite childrens' books, The Giving Tree.
 In that spirit, I try to make my dayhome a peaceful, beautiful and nurturing place, where children can play, learn, eat, rest, dream, and grow.
 So much of life today is hectic, especially for busy families who have to juggle work and childcare.
 I want to give the children in my care a simple place where their bodies, minds, and souls will be protected and nourished.
 I want to give their parents the confidence that their child is being cared for in a safe and loving home environment full of quality opportunities for active play and learning.